Dipping Chocolate Recipe is an old fashioned recipe for dipping homemade candies.

 Included are instructions on How To Temper Chocolate.

-Spoon the chocolate dip over ice cream, plain cake,
+Dip cookies or spoon the chocolate over ice cream, plain cake or puddings.

 The easiest way to temper chocolate is in the microwave oven.